5y/jekyll-now/_posts/2014-12-24-how-to-get-good-at-making-money.md

 ---
 layout: post
-title:  How To Get Good At Making Money.
+title:  How To Get Good At Making Money.gh-page
 ---
 I got FileMaker Pro (I paid for it with the stash I’d saved up selling stuff to my friends) and started messing around.
 After a few months, I had solved the problems I had with organizing my music.
 I knew what music I had,